brucezztong/ZZTong-Prefabs/README.txt

-ZZTONG-PREFABS READ-ME for 1.0.ZZ022
+ZZTONG-PREFABS READ-ME for V1.0.ZZ022

 GOAL:

-This modlet provides semi-plain "meat and potatoes" POIs, Tiles, Parts, Blocks, Decorations and Stamps of an acceptable quality and in enough quantity to fill gaps in world generation and make a meaningful dent in player demands for variety.
+This modlet provides semi-plain "meat and potatoes" POIs, Tiles, Parts, Decorations and Stamps of an acceptable quality and in enough quantity to fill gaps in world generation and make a meaningful dent in player demands for variety.